Where the soul of the forest whispers in the mist

 Why Bwindi’s Altitude Is Unique

-How Altitude Affects Your Gorilla Trekking Experience
+How Altitude Affects Gorilla Trekking

 More Bwindi Information to Know.